rohandry/DO180PracticeAssignment/README.md

 - For any requests, questions, feedback, or issues, please reach out to me at rohan@redhat.com

-- I have not yet created a 'solutions' sheet for this excercise but may in the future if requested
+- I have not yet created a 'solutions' sheet for this exercise but may in the future if requested

 - Thanks, I hope you enjoy :)

 Rohan